Computational Tools for Diachronic Linguistics

 pip install athdgc-tools # Apache-2.0, Python 3.11+ (stub until v0.5)

-# Stanza checkpoints (weights ship at v0.5; the model repos exist now)
+# Stanza checkpoints (weights release at v0.5; the model repos exist now)

 python -c "import stanza; stanza.download('grc', package='athdgc_byz_proiel')"